-Woodruff Park will host the exhibition PRISM: Winter Lights, which will be on display for three months.
+Woodruff Park will once again host the exhibition PRISM: Winter Lights, which will be on display for two months.
 It is FREE and open to the public.

 You have plenty of time to view PRISM, as it will remain on site at Woodruff Park from December 4, 2021 through January 31, 2022.
 Check out a few photos of a previous year’s PRISM display.

 You may also be interested in:

 - NEW for 2021: World of Illumination drive-thru light shows

 - NEW!
 Festival of Lights drive-thru light show at Atlantic Station

 - FREE: Prism Winter Lights display at Woodruff Park in downtown Atlanta

 - Lights of Life drive-thru holiday attraction in Marietta

 - Discounts for Fantasy in Lights at Callaway Gardens